 Here are additional options to consider:

-Start a Side Hustle -- A side hustle is any type of business you start outside of your primary source of income.
-This could be anything from tutoring kids, becoming a Lyft driver, becoming an affiliate for your favorite brand, to selling crafts like knitwear or soaps.
+Start a Side Hustle — A side hustle is any type of business you start outside of your primary source of income.
+This could be anything from tutoring kids, becoming a Lyft driver, baking cookies, becoming an affiliate for your favorite brand, to selling crafts like knitwear or homemade soaps.
 You can then put your earnings into a 3- or 6-month CD or other interesting bearing account.
-Be sure to follow the laws in your area regarding the business you start and reporting income and taxes so that you are not penalized.
+Be sure to follow the laws in your area regarding the business you start and reporting income and taxes so that you do not risk being penalized.

-See what your insurance covers -- you may be able to get some of your support services covered by your insurance provider, such as your midwife, doula, breastfeeding educator, physical therapist, and mental health therapist.
+Find out what your health insurance covers — you may be able to get some of your support services covered by your health insurance provider, such as your midwife, doula, lactation specialist, physical therapist, and mental health therapist.
 Call and speak with your provider to find out what is covered.
 Click here for information on how to submit a claim to your insurance company for reimbursement of doula services.

 Just about every culture has specific foods and practices to aid in healing and recovery.
 These tend to be warming, high fat, high protein blood builders, anti-inflammatory and restorative foods, so think more soups, broths, and hearty meals and less raw foods, juices, and salads.

 Some cultures also have recipes for herbal teas and fermented drinks to encourage circulation, healing, and increase breastmilk.

 Before your due date, you’ll want to have your pantry well-stocked so that you’re ready for the first few days postpartum.
 If you like to cook, maybe you can spend a part of your nesting period preparing meals ahead that can be frozen and thawed for you later.
 You can also enlist the help of your partner(s) or support team to create meal plans and do the grocery shopping and meal prep.

 You can subscribe to a service like Plan to Eat, in which you can store your recipes as well as trade recipes with other members.